 I removed the existing screw that attached the accelerator pedal bracket to the firewall and used it to reattach the accelerator bracket and secure my cable clamp.
 When secure, the cable easily clears the accelerator pedal when fully depressed.

-The cable is designed to lie underneath the Install carpeting.
+The cable is designed to lie underneath the installed carpeting.

-In order to achieve as few bends as possible the cable was routed next to the hood (bonnet) control assembly.
+In order to achieve as few bends as possible the cable was routed next to the hood (bonnet) release/ close control mechanism.
 Normal opening and closing of the hood could chafe the cable.
-I needed to protect the cable at this location. (blue arrow).
+I needed to protect the cable at this location. (yellow arrow photograph below).

-Position the steel tubing (red arrow) to the correct location by the hood control assembly and squeeze just enough to prevent it from moving.
+Position the steel tubing (yellow arrow) to the correct location by the hood control mechanism and squeeze the split pipe just enough to prevent it from moving.

 This project not only eliminates the obsolete right angle, it routes the speedometer cable is a far more effective manner.